uab-cgds-worthey/rosalution/README.md

 The script will

 - `yarn install` within each subdirectory
-- Updates your local `/etc/hosts` to support the local DNS name redirect 'local.rosalution.cgds' to localhost.
+- Updates your local `/etc/hosts` to support the local DNS redirect of localhost to 'local.rosalution.cgds'.
-- creates a virtual environment for Python called "rosalution_env" within the backend directory
+- Creates a Python virtual environment for called **"rosalution_env"** within the backend directory
-- installs Python dependencies within the virtual environment
+- Installs Python dependencies within the virtual environment

 ```bash
 ./setup.sh